-MSH-8: Characterisation Lab-2 4 credits (Hard core)
+MSH-8: Characterisation Lab-2 4 credits (Hard core) 48 hours Experiments:

-Experiments:

-- FTIR recording of a materials and interpretation Measure the stretching frequency of the carbonyl (C=O) and nitrile (CN) groups in a given sample and compare with literature values using FTIR Spectroscopy - 2) Determination of the birefringence of the given sample using the Abbe Refractometer/Prism coupler. - 3) Measurement of the band gap energy of the given semiconductor by the method of four probes - 4) Determine the refractive index and thickness of polymer films using Metricon prism coupler - 5) Free volume estimation of a polymer by positron annihilation lifetime spectroscopy - 6) Measure the AC impedance of the given composite and construct the Bode-Bode plot - 7) Well diffusion method ,Disk diffusion method, Antimicrobial activity of nanoparticles using. - 8) Isolation of plasmid DNA from E.coli - 9) Isolation of genomic DNA from E.coli - 10) Transformation of cell heat shock technique - 11) Isolation of DNA and spectrophotometric analysis
+- 1) FTIR and H NMR recording of a materials/organic/inorganic compounds and interpretation - 2) Determination of the birefringence of the given sample using the Abbe Refractometer/Prism coupler. - 3) Measurement of the band gap energy of the given semiconductor by the method of four probes - 4) Determine the refractive index and thickness of polymer films using Metricon prism coupler - 5) Free volume estimation of a polymer by positron annihilation lifetime spectroscopy - 6) Measure the AC impedance of the given composite and construct the Bode-Bode plot - 7) Well diffusion method, Disk diffusion method, Antimicrobial activity of nanoparticles using. - 8) Isolation of plasmid DNA from E.coli - 9) Isolation of genomic DNA from E.coli - 10) Transformation of cell heat shock technique - 11) Isolation of DNA and spectrophotometric analysis